witer33/bladeorm/README.md

-# bladeorm
+# BladeORM
-A tiny light ORM for PostgreSQL, built for ease of use.
+A light & tiny ORM for PostgreSQL, built for ease of use.
 # Installation
 ```bash
 pip3 install bladeorm